0xmichalis/rhat/README.md

-# RHAT ERC20 to NFT converter
+# Ribbon Hat NFT

-Converting our ERC20 tokens to NFTs one at a time.
+Converting our ERC20 tokens to NFTs one at a time plus support for onboarding new members.

 ## Deploy in testnet